-- Trends in Conceptions of Progress and Well-Being - Chapter three of the World Happiness Report 2022 surveys the growing interest in the measurement and understanding of happiness and what makes societies happy.
-Interest in happiness and subjective well-being is rising, while interest in income and consumption is falling.
+- Trends in Conceptions of Progress and Well-Being - Chapter 3 of the World Happiness Report 2022 surveys the growing interest in the measurement and understanding of happiness and what makes societies happy.
+Interest in happiness and subjective well-being is rising, while interest in income and consumption is falling. - Chapter 2 in World Happiness Report 2025 shows that benevolent acts and expected kindness both matter for individual happiness levels.